shaoqiangzhang/DeepBID/README.md

 # DeepBID
-Deep Batch Integration and Denoise of Single-Cell RNA-seq Data
+Deep Batch Integration and Denoise of Single-Cell RNA-seq Data.

+DeepBID was designed for batch integration of single-Cell RNA-seq data by deep clustering with two Kullback-Leibler divergence losses.

 ## Dependency

-Programs implemented by pytorch reqiure:
+The programs require you to create a PyTorch environment and install the following packages

 - python 3.6
 - pytorch 1.7.1